Find Product

 The Three Pillars of HGV Compliance

-Daily walkaround checks, periodic safety inspections, annual HGV test, trailer condition, repair records retained 15 months.
+Daily walkaround checks, periodic safety inspections, the annual HGV test, trailer condition, repair records kept for 15 months.

 Pillar 2: Operator Control

-Valid O licence, qualified Transport Manager, tachograph management, MID registration, financial standing, insurance currency.
+A current O licence, qualified Transport Manager, tachograph management, MID registration, financial standing, live insurance.

-Valid Cat C/C+E licence, Driver CPC and current DQC, D4 medical fitness certificate, DVLA licence checks every 6 months.
+Valid Cat C or C+E licence, current Driver CPC and DQC, D4 medical fitness, DVLA licence checks every six months.

-What Motor Insurance Does the Law Require for HGVs and LGVs?
+What Motor Insurance Does the Law Actually Require?

-Cover Level Third-Party Injury Third-Party Property Own Vehicle Commercial Reality Legal Minimum?
+Cover Level Third-Party Injury Third-Party Property Own Vehicle The Reality for Operators Legal Minimum?

-Third-Party, Fire and Theft (TPFT) Unlimited Minimum £1.2m Fire and theft only – accidental damage not covered Limited protection Covers the most common theft risk on HGVs but leaves collision and manoeuvring damage as an uninsured loss.
-Yes – exceeds minimum
+Third-Party, Fire and Theft (TPFT) Unlimited Minimum £1.2m Fire and theft only, no accidental damage Limited Handles the most common HGV theft risks but leaves collisions and yard knocks uninsured.
+Yes, exceeds minimum

-Comprehensive Unlimited Minimum £1.2m (most policies provide £5m to £20m+) Accidental damage, fire, theft, windscreen, recovery Standard for working HGVs Required by most finance and lease agreements.
-Only level that covers the vehicle as a working asset.
-Yes – exceeds minimum
+Comprehensive Unlimited Minimum £1.2m, most policies sit between £5m and £20m+ Accidental damage, fire, theft, glass, recovery The default for working HGVs What most finance and lease agreements demand.
+The only level that treats the lorry as a working asset.
+Yes, exceeds minimum

-What the basic motor policy does not cover is equally important.
-Standard HGV policies exclude the trailer by default (a separate trailer insurance policy or extension is needed), goods in transit (separate GIT cover required), hazardous goods under ADR regulations, and employers’ liability for your own drivers’ injuries.
-Each of these requires a separate arrangement.
+What the basic motor policy doesn’t cover matters just as much.
+Standard HGV policies don’t include the trailer by default (you’ll need a separate trailer policy or extension), goods in transit (a separate GIT policy), hazardous goods under ADR rules, or employers’ liability for your drivers’ injuries.
+Each of those is a separate arrangement.

-Under the Goods Vehicles (Licensing of Operators) Act 1995, any business using a vehicle over 3.5 tonnes GVW for commercial purposes must hold a valid Operator Licence (O licence) from the Traffic Commissioner.
-This is entirely separate from motor insurance.
-You can have a fully insured HGV and still be committing a criminal offence if you operate it without the correct O licence.
+Under the Goods Vehicles (Licensing of Operators) Act 1995, any business using a vehicle over 3.5 tonnes commercially has to hold a valid Operator Licence (O licence) from the Traffic Commissioner.
+It’s a completely separate thing to motor insurance.
+You can have a fully insured lorry and still be committing a criminal offence by running it without the right O licence.

-The operator licensing regime is administered by the Traffic Commissioners for Great Britain, a separate regulatory body from the DVSA or the police.
-The Traffic Commissioner has significant powers: they can revoke, suspend, or curtail an O licence following a public inquiry, and can disqualify an individual from holding a licence in future.
-An O licence is not a one-time application – it carries ongoing obligations that must be maintained throughout its life.
-The GOV.UK guidance on being a goods vehicle operator sets out the full application requirements.
+Operator licensing is run by the Traffic Commissioners for Great Britain.
+Different body to DVSA, different to the police, with their own powers.
+They can revoke, suspend or curtail an O licence after a public inquiry, and they can ban an individual from holding one in future.
+Getting the licence isn’t a one-off either, it carries ongoing duties that have to be kept up throughout its life.
+The GOV.UK guidance on being a goods vehicle operator has the full application requirements.

 O Licence Type Who Needs It Transport Manager Required?
 Financial Standing (2025/26)

-Restricted O Licence Carrying own goods only (no hire and reward).
-Example: builder transporting own materials and equipment in a 7.5t tipper.
-No – simpler application £1,600 per vehicle (first), £900 per additional
+Restricted O Licence If you’re only carrying your own goods.
+Think a builder running materials and tools in a 7.5t tipper.
+No, simpler application £1,600 first vehicle, £900 each additional

-Standard National O Licence Carrying goods for hire and reward within the UK.
-Example: haulage contractor, parcel distribution operator, removal company with HGVs.
-Yes – CPC holder required £8,000 first vehicle, £4,450 each additional
+Standard National O Licence Carrying goods for someone else, for payment, within the UK.
+Haulage contractors, parcel networks, removal firms with HGVs.
+Yes, CPC holder required £8,000 first vehicle, £4,450 each additional

-Standard International O Licence Carrying goods for hire and reward on both domestic and international (including EU) routes.
-Yes – CPC holder required £8,000 first vehicle, £4,450 each additional
+Standard International O Licence Hire and reward work that takes you onto European routes as well as UK ones.
+Yes, CPC holder required £8,000 first vehicle, £4,450 each additional

-Declared operating centre Every HGV must be based at a declared operating centre (depot or yard).
-Vehicles cannot routinely be kept at undeclared locations.
-Licence review by Traffic Commissioner
+Declared operating centre Every HGV has to be based at a declared operating centre, typically a depot or yard.
+You can’t just routinely keep them somewhere else.
+Traffic Commissioner review

-Vehicle safety inspections Regular safety inspections at operator-set intervals (typically 6 to 13 weeks depending on vehicle type, age, and mileage).
-Records retained for 15 months.
-DVSA prohibition notice + licence review
+Vehicle safety inspections Regular safety inspections at the interval you’ve set, usually 6 to 13 weeks depending on the vehicle, age and use.
+Records kept for 15 months.
+Prohibition notice and licence review

-Qualified Transport Manager Standard licence holders must have a CPC-qualified Transport Manager actively managing transport operations.
-They must be identifiable and reachable to DVSA.
-Licence suspension until compliant
+Qualified Transport Manager Standard licence holders must have a CPC-qualified Transport Manager genuinely running things.
+They need to be reachable when DVSA come calling.
+Suspension until you’re compliant

-Notifying Traffic Commissioner of changes Changes to fleet size, operating centre, Transport Manager, or financial standing must be notified to the Traffic Commissioner promptly.
-Insurance changes are automatically reported by insurers.
-Non-notification is an O licence condition breach
+Telling the Traffic Commissioner about changes Changes to fleet size, operating centre, Transport Manager or financial standing have to be notified promptly.
+Insurance changes get reported by your insurer automatically.
+Failing to notify is a licence breach in itself

-Good repute The operator and Transport Manager must maintain good repute.
-Serious criminal convictions, persistent regulatory breaches, or fraud findings can result in repute being lost.
+Good repute Both the operator and the Transport Manager have to keep their good repute.
+Serious convictions, repeated regulatory breaches or fraud findings can take that away.
 Licence revocation

 🚫 Critical: How Insurance Cancellation Affects Your O Licence